dancespiele/dancespiele_api/README.md

 **Endpoint:** `GET /percentages`

 **Note:** You need to create the token with the API secret manualy and set the `Authorization` header with the token generated to request to the API

+### Issues

+**Dancespiele API doesn't shutdown with Ctrl-C:** For now you need to kill the process to shutdown the API.
+I'm trying to figure out how to fix this issue

 ## Do you like Dancespiele apps?
 If you like Dancespiele apps, help me supporting the projects: